-To view our current full-time postings, please visit our Job Openings page.
+To view our current full-time, part-time or volunteer postings, please visit our Job Openings page.

 For each position advertised, a job announcement is provided.
 It is important that you review the job announcement carefully to see if you meet the minimum qualifications before completing the application packet.
 The City of Auburn posts new job openings as they become available.
 The City also offers email notifications when a new position is posted, in the category of your choice.
-To sign up for job alerts, click here.
+Sign up for job alerts.